ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 $ sudo ldconfig
 ```
 Updating a module can be done manually by running the last 4 commands from the build directory in a terminal.

+### Hier blocks

+To get the hier blocks used in the GNU Radio flowgraph, in GRC open each of the .grc files in the "hier-block" folder and click the "Generate the flor graph" button.
+Then open gndstation_hier.grc and the hier block should be present.
+If not try click the "Reload Blocks" button.

 # How to view and use